The Jaguar Smile: Background

 After a period of political and economic turmoil under dictator Anastasio Somoza Debayle, the leftist Sandinista National Liberation Front (commonly known by the initial FSLN or as the Sandinistas) came to power in Nicaragua in 1979 supported by much of the populace and elements of the Catholic church.
 The government was initially backed by the U.S. under President Jimmy Carter, but the support evaporated under the presidency of Ronald Reagan in light of evidence that the Sandinistas were providing help to the FMLN rebels in El Salvador.
-The US imposed economic sanctions and a trade embargo instead which contributed to the collapse of the Nicaraguan economy in the early to mid-1980s.
-While the Soviet Union and Cuba funded the Nicaraguan army, the US financed the contras in neighboring Honduras with a view towards establishing a friendly government in Nicaragua.
+The U.S. imposed economic sanctions and a trade embargo instead which contributed to the collapse of the Nicaraguan economy in the early to mid-1980s.
+While the Soviet Union and Cuba funded the Nicaraguan army, the U.S. financed the Contras in neighboring Honduras with a view towards establishing a friendly government in Nicaragua.
 Nicaragua won a historic case against the U.S. at the International Court of Justice in 1986 (see Nicaragua v.
 United States), and the U.S. was ordered to pay Nicaragua some $12 billion in reparations for undermining the nation's sovereignty.

-It was during this period that Salman Rushdie visited Nicaragua on the occasion of the seventh anniversary of the Sandinistas' rise to power.
+It was during that period that Rushdie visited Nicaragua on the occasion of the seventh anniversary of the Sandinistas' rise to power.